skiedude/EDTradeMissionBot/README.md

 *  both config files created and updated

 Run the following `python3 bot.py`
-Your bot should now have registered the `/trademission` slash command on your discord.
+Your bot should now have registered the `/trade` slash command(s) on your discord.
 Try it out!

+`/trade mission`
+`/trade flairs subreddit`

 ![demo](demo/demo.gif)